sclaggett/eye-native/README.md

 1. Check out eye-candy and eye-native repositories in sibling directories.
 2. Modify eye-candy's app `package.json` to change the eye-native dependency from `sclaggett/eye-native.git` to `../../eye-native`.
 3. Make your changes in eye-native and run `yarn build` to make sure they compile.
-4. Force eye-candy to pick up the changes by running `rm -rf app/node_modules/eye-native` and `yarn install --check-files`.
+4. Force eye-candy to pick up the changes by running `cd app`, `rm -rf node_modules/eye-native` and `yarn install --check-files`.

+Maybe just `yarn upgrade eye-native`?

 ## Windows development